OPS-E2E-PPE/VBA-Docs/api/Outlook.MailItem.SaveSentMessageFolder.md

 ---
-title: MailItem.SaveSentMessageFolder Property (Outlook)
+title: MailItem.SaveSentMessageFolder property (Outlook)
 keywords: vbaol11.chm1356
 f1_keywords:
 - vbaol11.chm1356
-ms.prod: outlook
 api_name:
 - Outlook.MailItem.SaveSentMessageFolder
 ms.assetid: ab36ae3b-6c6d-842b-dbb4-88c37d8e7874
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MailItem.SaveSentMessageFolder Property (Outlook)
+# MailItem.SaveSentMessageFolder property (Outlook)

 Returns or sets a **[Folder](Outlook.Folder.md)** object that represents the folder in which a copy of the email message will be saved after being sent.
 Read/write.

 ## Syntax

 _expression_. `SaveSentMessageFolder`

-_expression_ A variable that represents a [MailItem](./Outlook.MailItem.md) object.
+_expression_ A variable that represents a [MailItem](Outlook.MailItem.md) object.

 ## Example

 This Visual Basic for Applications (VBA) example sends a reply to Dan Wilson and sets the `SaveMyPersonalItems` folder as the folder in which a copy of the item will be saved after being sent.
 To run this example without errors, make sure a mail item is open in the active inspector window and replace 'Dan Wilson' with a valid recipient name.

 ```vb